Near Old Station in Shasta County, California — The American West (Pacific Coastal)

 Erected 2006 by Trails West Inc. (Marker Number N-41.)

 Marker series.
-This marker is included in the Nobles Trail marker series.
+This marker is included in the Nobles Trail, and the Trails West Inc. marker series.

 Location.
 40° 40.121′ N, 121° 26.796′ W. Marker is near Old Station, California, in Shasta County.
 Marker can be reached from California Route 44/89, on the left when traveling north.
+This marker is located in the Hat Creek Forest Service Campground between Hat Creek and the main campground road, opposite site 31.
 Touch for map.
-This marker is located in the Hat Creek Forest Service Campground between Hat Creek and the main campground road, opposite site 31.
 Marker is in this post office area: Old Station CA 96071, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Old Station (approx. 0.8 miles away); a different marker also named Old Station (approx. 0.8 miles away); Old Station Post Office (approx. 1.2 miles away); Nobles' Emigrant Trail (approx. 8.9 miles away); Mt.
-Lassen/The Noble Pass/The Park Highway (approx. 8.9 miles away); Nobles Trail – Third Nobles Pass (approx. 10 miles away); Hot Rock (approx. 10˝ miles away); Devastated Area (approx. 10.7 miles away).
+Lassen/The Noble Pass/The Park Highway Nobles Trail – Third Nobles Pass (approx. 10 miles away); Hot Rock (approx. 10˝ miles away); A Night to Remember / Three Days Later (approx. 10.7 miles away).
 Touch for a list and map of all markers in Old Station.

 Categories. • Roads & Vehicles • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 6, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 335 times since then.
-Photos: 1, 2, 3. submitted on August 6, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page originally submitted on August 6, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 358 times since then.
+Photos: 1, 2, 3. submitted on August 6, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.